Let's Connect:

 Print

 I make this chili regularly!
 Especially during the colder months, but it’s a great, easy, meal to enjoy year around!
-For new Moms you can transfer it to their crockpot or have it in containers ready to freeze!
+To drop off to friends or family, you can transfer it to their crockpot or have it in containers ready to freeze!

 Servings 8 people